JesonShawn/jesonshawn.github.io/README.md

 ### **SOFTWARE ENGINEER: QUALITY ASSURANCE**
 ### OPENTEXT CORPORATION

 QA Engineer for Documentum® content server product R&D, Worked in Agile SCRUM team and performed end to end validation of CS product.
-I worked on installation and verification of CS builds on Windows,Docker and Linux flovours.
+I worked on installation and verification of CS builds on Windows,Docker and Linux flavours.
 Validated hotfix, patch and updates based on customer requirement.

 ### **SENIOR SYSTEMS ENGINEER**
 ### Infosys limited